RohanShrivastava08/Hashnode-Blogs/cme84bhh7000n02l42nmnb4hp.md

 * **Grok 4 Expert Mode** → Slower, but gives deeper and better answers.

-It’s like Grok 3 is instant coffee, and Grok 4 is a perfectly brewed coffee ☕—both are good, but one feels richer.
+It’s like Grok 3 is instant coffee, and Grok 4 is a perfectly brewed coffee ☕

+both are good, but one feels richer.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1754976640688/8eff651b-7bf3-4640-b147-a51a0bd3cf40.png align="center")